CliMA/Oceananigans.jl/docs/src/model_setup/buoyancy_and_equation_of_state.md

 The buoyancy option selects how buoyancy is treated.
 There are currently three options:

 1. No buoyancy (and no gravity).
+This is the default setting.
 2. Evolve buoyancy as a tracer.
 3. _Seawater buoyancy_: evolve temperature ``T`` and salinity ``S`` as tracers with a value for the gravitational acceleration ``g`` and an equation of state of your choosing.
-This is the default setting.

 ## No buoyancy

-To turn off buoyancy (and gravity) simply pass `buoyancy = nothing` to the model constructor.
+To turn off buoyancy (and gravity) you can simply create a model without explocitly passing the `buoyancy` flag:

 ```@meta
 DocTestSetup = quote